keithrbennett/wordpress_config_parser/README.md

 converted to an upper case string for which to search in the config file.

-If you use the method name approach of reading the value for a key, then an exception will be raised if the key did not exist in the file.
+If you use the method name approach of reading the value for a key, then a MethodMissingException will be raised if the key did not exist in the file.
 If you don't want that to happen, you can use the get or [] methods instead, as they return nil rather than raising an error.
 For example: